ubernostrum/django-registration/docs/install.rst

 If you don't have a copy of a compatible version of Django, this will also automatically install one for you, and will install a third-party library required by some of django-registration's validation code.

+.. warning:: **Python 2**

+   If you are using Python 2, you should install the latest Django 1.11 release before installing django-registration.
+Later versions of Django no longer support Python 2, and installation will fail.
+To install a compatible version of Django for Python 2, run ``pip install "Django>=1.11,<2.0"`` or similar.

 Installing from a source checkout